 Sometimes dramatic sounding titles can stand out better in the minds of the general public.
 Titles like these are not legally /officially defined and they usually carry less “weight” to those in the industry than something more formal.
-That said, the odds are you won't be marketing to other fitness trainers etc., so as long as you can back up what the card says on the card say, I'm fine personally with it.
+That said, You won't be marketing to other fitness trainers.
+As long as you can back up what the card says on the card say, I'm fine personally with it.

 What Not to Put On Business Cards

-Many personal trainers abbreviate who they are with the letters “PT” (personal training).
-That said, don’t add “PT” after your name because those letters really refer to Physical Therapist and not personal trainer.
+Many personal trainers abbreviate who they are with the letters “PT” thining it stands for personal training.
+It doesn't.
+The letters PT refer to Physical Therapist.
 It's not wise to use PT in your business card (unless you really are a PT) especially if you ever hope to do business with physical therapists.
-As mentioned above, many trainers choose to put “CPT” (certified personal trainer) after their name, and that is fine.
+Most fitness professionals put “CPT” (certified personal trainer) after their name, and that is fine.

-Obviously, don’t put anything on the business card that isn't true either.
-That goes without saying.
+Don’t put anything on the business card that isn't true either.

 The Back of the Business Card

 The back of the business card is usually overlooked by most people but it should be.
 Why not use that extra “real estate” to further sell yourself and/or entice potential clients?
 Some trainers use back of the card to offer something of value to perspective new clients.
 For example, you might say “This card entitles you to 50% off your first training session.”

 After you get your cards made, give them out!
 Post them on bulletin boards at senior centers, condos, coffee shops, supermarkets or anywhere else you think your potential clients might be.
 You can't be everywhere at once but by using your business cards wisely, it's almost the next best thing.